Securing Kubernetes environment with internal load-balancers and Ingress on AWS and VPN

 Ingress can be configured to make services reachable via external URLs, load balance traffic, terminate SSL and offer name-based virtual hosting.
 Ingress controller is responsible for fulfilling the Ingress, usually with a load balancer, though it may also configure your edge router or additional front-ends to help handle the traffic.

-To Create private internal load balancer based Ingress controller within your Kubernetes cluster follow the following steps:
+To Create a private internal load balancer-based Ingress controller within your Kubernetes cluster, follow the following steps:

 wget https://raw.githubusercontent.com/sachingade20/k8slabs/master/ingress/ingress-nginx-deployment-private.yaml kubectl apply -f ingress-nginx-deployment-private.yaml

 This is a general template to create Nginx-based load balancer which spins Nginx based Ingress controller and exposes that Nginx Ingress using a private load balancer.

 Please note that this will not be accessible publicly as we are creating a private load balancer and a part of creating a private load-balancer for this setup is to expose Ingress-Nginx with internal AWS Load Balancer.

 kind: Service apiVersion: v1 metadata: name: ingress-nginx labels: k8s-addon: ingress-nginx.addons.k8s.io annotations: service.beta.kubernetes.io/aws-load-balancer-proxy-protocol: '*' service.beta.kubernetes.io/aws-load-balancer-internal: 0.0.0.0/0 namespace: kube-system spec: type: LoadBalancer selector: app: ingress-nginx ports: - name: http port: 80 targetPort: http - name: https port: 443 targetPort: https